echemdb/svgdigitizer/doc/workflow.md

 # Digitizing plots for echemdb

-This step by step tutorial explains how to digitize cyclic voltammograms from research papers for the [echemdb/website](https://github.com/echemdb/website) project.
-An example plot of such a curve is provided in Figure 2a in the [publication example](files/mustermann_2021_svgdigitizer_1/mustermann_2021_svgdigitizer_1.pdf).
+This step by step tutorial explains how to digitize plots commonly found in electrochemical research papers (e.g. cyclic voltammograms) for the [echemdb/website](https://github.com/echemdb/website) project.
+In this example a cyclic voltammogram is digitized.
+An plot is provided in Figure 2a in the [publication example](files/mustermann_2021_svgdigitizer_1/mustermann_2021_svgdigitizer_1.pdf).

 [<img src="sample_data_2.png" width="450"/>](sample_data_2.png)